Ypertex/blog/content/articles/jumpcloud-curl-error-22/index.md

 ## Avoiding Curl Error 22 (the Requested URL Returned Error: 400 Bad Request)

 A few days ago, I started to receive above curl error 22 when deploying the JumpCloud agent on a new Linux virtual machine (generic Ubuntu Server 16.04.2 LTS).
-The error occurs mostly on a consistent basis, but apparently only in some environments and not in others.
+The error occurs mostly consistently, but only in some environments and not in others.
 For example, it reliably works at [Vultr](http://www.vultr.com/?ref=6803870) <small>(affiliation link)</small> and on my hypervisor on my desktop at home; but it continuously fails on my hypervisor at [OVH](https://www.ovh.com/).
 Results at [Scaleway](https://www.scaleway.com/) were mixed: It worked in a first and failed in a second test on two different bare metal servers.
 I have still to pinpoint the exact issue but I could narrow the error down to the part in the install script that checks the local system time (the call of the URL ``https://kickstart.jumpcloud.com/Time`` apparently returns an HTTP status code ``40x``).
 Anyway, the error says:

 {{<highlight shell>}}
 curl: (22) The requested URL returned error: 400 Bad Request